turingschool/mod-0-curriculum/session3/index.md

 ## Homework

 Find the homework in your Mod 0 Project Board.
-Contact Rachel or Tim if you're stuck.
+Post in the Mod 0 Slack channel if you're stuck (and don't be afraid to help each other out).